-Is your firm certified as a minority or woman owned business with the Washington State Office of Minority & Women's Business Enterprises (OMWBE)?
-Yes No No I If yes, provide Consultant's MWBE certification no.: Is your firm a self-certified Washington State Small Business?
-Note: Regardless of size, a qualifying business must be owned and operated independently from all other businesses.
-In regard to size, the gross revenue thresholds, as reported on Consultant's tax returns, are as follows: Microbusiness: Annual gross revenue of less than one million dollars.
-Mini business: Annual gross revenue of more than one million dollars, but less than three million dollars.
-Small Business: Annual gross revenue of less than seven million dollars over each of the three prior consecutive years.
-Yes No He location for Consultant's principal place of business: Street Address City, State, Zip Code If yes, what is your business size (based on annual gross revenue)?
-Microbusiness Small Business Small Business Is your firm certified as a Veteran-Owned Business with the Washington State Department of Veteran Affairs?
-Yes No No I If yes, provide Consultant's WDVA certification no.:
+Primary Contact Person for Questions/Contract Negotiations, including address if different than above Name & Title: (e) Address: Email Address: Telephone Number for Contact Person Area Code: Number: Extension: contactir e Consultant in subsection (e) will be used for officially If the email address is left blank, then the email address (f) WA State UBI (g) Statewide Vendor Number (SWV) Consulta vendor. ant is urged to be registered with the Washington n State Office of Financial Management as a statewide anization will obtain a SWV number within ten (10) days (h) Federal Tax Identification Number Yes No No If yes, provide Consultant's MWBE certification no.: Busine Note: must b all other revenut tax retr t N I r firm a self-certified Washington State Small ess?
+Regardless of size, a qualifying business be owned and operated independently from er businesses.
+In regard to size, the gross is thresholds, as reported on Consultant's urns, are as follows: Microbusiness: Annual gross revenue of less han one million dollars.
+Mini business: Annual gross revenue of more than one million dollars, but less than hree million dollars.
+Small Business: Annual gross revenue of ess than seven million dollars over each of he three prior consecutive years.
+Yes No I If yes, provide the location for Consultant's principal place of business: Street Address City, State, Zip Code If yes, what is your business size (based on annual gross revenue)?
+Microbusiness I Mini business I Small Business I firm certified as a Veteran-Owned Business e Washington State Department of Veteran?
+Yes No No If yes, provide Consultant's WDVA certification no.: